-The purchase funnel is also referred to as customer funnel, the marketing funnel, the sales funnel or the conversion funnel.
+The purchase funnel is also referred to as the customer funnel, the marketing funnel, the sales funnel or the conversion funnel.
 The funnel is a consumer-focused marketing model to illustrate the theoretical customer journey toward purchasing a product or service.

 In order to measure your digital marketing performance, you need to set goals.
-Your goals should be SMART: specific, measurable, achievable, results-focused, and time bound.
+Your goals should be SMART: specific, measurable, achievable, results-focused, and time-bound.
 Your goals should cover a range of different measures to help you set, review and manage your performance across all of your digital marketing activities.
 Goals could be to increase organic search traffic year on year.
 Or it could be to increase your click-through rate on social ads.
-Or improve email open rates by 10 per cent per quarter.
+Or improve email open rates by ten per cent per quarter.

 Google Analytics is Google’s own platform for measuring website traffic and conversions.
 It is an extremely useful tool for Digital Marketers as it can track how users interact with your site, where they came from and where they leave your website.
 Google Analytics contains a number of stats that are important KPIs for your site.